dipespandey/dipespandey.github.io/_myworks/2020-03-18-designing-a-serverless-data-management-platform.md

 4. S3

-I will explain each of them briefly below and try to show the complete picture how these components interact with each other.
+I will explain each of them briefly below and try to show the complete picture of how these components interact with each other.

 Because this is going to be a SaaS, we are going to expose API endpoints to our clients where they can connect their Ad accounts and allow us to collect their data.
 We, in turn, will produce insights from the data and help them make better use of their budget through Targeted Ads Placement.